zachwill/blog/_posts/2022-01-06-chicken-of-tomorrow.md

 > from a descendant of the bird that Vantress created by crossing California
 > Cornish males with New Hampshire females.
 >
-> This hardy bird with just the right mix of genes weighed an average of more
-> than four pounds, twice the size of a typical barnyard chicken of the day.
-> The speed with which it became the industry norm is astonishing.
-Within a few
-> years, most commercial broilers came from this stock.
->
 > **Until the early 1950s, most US flocks contained no more than 200 chickens,
 > about the size advocated by ancient Roman agricultural writers 2,000 years
 > earlier.** In the wake of the Chicken of Tomorrow contest, farms raised tens of